Lurpigi/Bend_on_Colab/README.md

 If you encounter any issues:

 - Ensure your Colab session has internet access
+- If you are using `run-cu` to utilize CUDA, ensure you are connected to a runtime with an Nvidia GPU
 - Restart the runtime if necessary (`Runtime -> Restart runtime` in the Colab menu)
 - Check for any error messages and report them in the **Issues** section